Professional Reviews

 Can FamiSafe see incognito history?

 Yes, FamiSafe can see incognito history.
 I tested this on my Windows 11 computer by performing searches in incognito mode, and FamiSafe successfully logged and blocked filtered websites.
 I also performed the same tests on my Android and iOS phones, and FamiSafe still showed all incognito history.
-That said, FamiSafe doesn’t alert you that kid is using incognito mode (and it doesn’t allow you to block it entirely).
+That said, FamiSafe doesn’t alert you that your kid is using incognito mode (and it doesn’t allow you to block it entirely).
 Qustodio lets you block incognito browsing.

 Is FamiSafe detectable?